G00299944/MAD-Project/README.md

 # Application Features
 My applicaion enables users to:
   - Search for the current weather data from over 200,000 cities.
-  - Get the current weather at their locaion using gps coordinates.
+  - Get the current weather at their locaion using GPS coordinates.
   - See temperature, wind speed, humidity & more for a given search.
   - Configure units of measurement, i.e, Imperial/Metric.
   - Curate a list of locations to track weather for.